mvs-develop/dev.bitshares.works/docs/bts_guide/dev_faq.rst

 .. _dev-faq7:

-How is accounting addressed in Bitshares?
+How is accounting addressed in DNA?
 Is it a Nxt style accounting model or like Bitcoin's UTXO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each account has a finite set of balances, one for each asset type.